-16.7.
+17.7.
 NOTICE REQUIREMENT AND EFFECTIVE DATE OF ORDER

 - a.
 The appointing authority or designee shall file a written proposed order and final order of disciplinary action with the Office of Labor Relations. - b.
 A copy of the proposed and final notice of disciplinary action shall be served upon the employee either personally, or by registered or certified mail, return receipt requested, to the last known address of the employee.
 The last known address shall be deemed to be the address which is entered in the County's payroll system.
 If notice is provided by mail, the employee should be deemed to have received notice five (5) days after the date of mailing.
 At the same time, service shall be made to the Union. - c.
-The order shall be approved as to form by the Department of Labor Relations and shall include: - (1) A statement of the nature of the disciplinary action; - (2) The effective date of the disciplinary action;

-- (3) A statement in ordinary and concise language of all specified facts or omissions upon which the disciplinary action is based; and - (4) A statement advising the employee of the right to appeal the action through the arbitration procedure of this article, of the manner and time of which said appeal must be made, and the required content of the appeal.

-d.
-The disciplinary action shall be effective on the date and time specified in the order of disciplinary action filed with the Director, provided notice is served as specified in this action.
+The order shall be approved as to form by the Office of Labor Relations and shall include: - (1) A statement of the nature of the disciplinary action; - (2) The effective date of the disciplinary action; - (3) A statement in ordinary and concise language of all specified facts or omissions upon which the disciplinary action is based; and - (4) A statement advising the employee of the right to appeal the action through the arbitration procedure of this article, of the manner and time of which said appeal must be made, and the required content of the appeal. - d.
+The disciplinary action shall be effective on the date and time specified in the final order of disciplinary action f, provided notice is served as specified in this action.

-16.8.
+17.8.
 APPEAL

 - a.
-The Union shall have the right to appeal on behalf of an employee who is subject to the disciplinary action, within fifteen (15) calendar days after receiving the final order of disciplinary action, by filing a written notice of appeal with the Office of Labor Relations.
+The employee who is subject to the disciplinary action or their representative shall have the right to file an appeal of the disciplinary action, within fifteen (15) calendar days after receiving the final order of disciplinary action, by filing a written notice of appeal signed by the employee or the employee's representative with the employee's consent with the Office of Labor Relations.
 The notice of appeal shall contain the name and address of the person to whom all written communication regarding this appeal shall be sent. - b.
-The Office of Labor Relations shall promptly provide the appointing authority with a copy of the employee's notice of appeal. - c.
-An employee for whom a notice of appeal is filed as provided herein shall be entitled to a hearing, as provided in this article. - d.
+The Office of Labor Relations shall promptly provide the appointing authority with a copy of the employee's notice of appeal.

+- c.
+An employee who files a notice of appeal as provided herein shall be entitled to a hearing, as provided in this article. - d.
 An appeal of a disciplinary action is a complaint of a permanent employee with permanent civil service status regarding whether there was good cause for the disciplinary action taken against that employee. - e.
-If the Union fails to file a notice of appeal within the time specified in Subsection a. of this section, the disciplinary action shall become final without further action.
+If the employee who has been served with an order of disciplinary action or their representative fails to file a notice of appeal within the time specified in Subsection a. of this section, the disciplinary action shall become final without further action.

-16.9.
-MEDIATION OF DISCIPLINARY ACTION
+17.9.
+MEDIATION OF A DISCIPLINARY ACTION